WINE COLOURS

 Amber yellow

-Long aging wines, straw or oxidized wines.
+Long ageing wines, straw or oxidised wines.

 Rosé wines